 An annotation consists of an arbitrary number of binary requirements and continuous nonfunctional requirements specified either through utility functions or specific goals on the requirement (e.g., latency below 20 milliseconds).
 In the following section, we are going to demonstrate how these specifications translate to routing decisions by introducing our scoring model.
 We will also introduce how annotations combined over different hierarchy levels can be resolved.
 Finally, using polyglot persistence, tenants also have to chose a materialization model: Sticky partitioning instructs the mediator to always route operations for a schema-node to the same database.
 The primary database defines a read-only master copy to which the mediator periodically materializes data stored in other databases.
-A staleness bound defines the maximum tolerable delay Δ between materializations.
-Under the primary copy model, applications must thus tolerate eventual consistency with Δ -atomicity, i.e. the possibility of reading a value that has been stale for at most Δ .
+A staleness bound defines the maximum tolerable delay between materializations.
 This model allows to unite complex, slightly stale queries in the primary database with high throughput and low latency for simple updates and queries performed in other databases.